clrnd/discogs2pg/README.md

 Discogs to PostgreSQL
 =====================

-Import [Discogs' data dumps](http://www.discogs.com/data/) into Postgre efficiently.
+Import [Discogs' data dumps](http://www.discogs.com/data/) into Postgres efficiently.

-Uses [Hexpat](http://hackage.haskell.org/package/hexpat) for parsing XML and Postgre's [COPY](http://www.postgresql.org/docs/9.4/static/sql-copy.html) to store the result.
+Uses [Hexpat](http://hackage.haskell.org/package/hexpat) for parsing XML and Postgres' [COPY](http://www.postgresql.org/docs/9.4/static/sql-copy.html) to store the result.

 Inspired by [discogs-xml2db](https://github.com/philipmat/discogs-xml2db).

 ## Why?

-I wanted Discogs' data in a Postgre database and I had some issues with the existing solution:
+I wanted Discogs' data in a Postgres database and I had some issues with the existing solution:

 1. it was slow, I let it run for 5 hours and it didn't finish
 2. SAX events parsing for nested data is too difficult to maintain IMHO